Trojanized SRBMiner 3.2.5 Package in the Wild

 This is social engineering, not a drive-by download.
 Each step of the attacker’s process is deliberately chosen to lower the target’s guard:

 - Pick small coins with active Discord communities and a steady trickle of newcomers.
-C64Chain and QTC are exactly the sort of coin where a new miner lands in the Discord, asks how to get started, and gratefully accepts the first link someone helpful hands them.
-Bigger coins attract more scrutiny; smaller ones attract more trust.
+C64Chain, QTC, a longer-running niche coin like Vertcoin, or a brand-new micro-cap coin like LuckyPepe (LPEPE) are exactly the sort of targets where a new miner lands in the Discord, asks how to get started, and gratefully accepts the first link someone helpful hands them.
+Bigger coins attract more scrutiny; smaller ones attract more trust; brand-new ones attract almost no scrutiny at all.

-- Accumulate reputation first, weaponise second.
-Once the video exists and a few comments say “this worked, thanks!”, the link becomes self-reinforcing — every new viewer sees social proof before they see a reason to be suspicious.
+install_urlat a GitLab raw-content URL (gitlab.com/hiveos-custom/m), and stage the flightsheet JSON on a GitLab-adjacent, pastebin-style service (anotepad.com).
+The download host is Google-tier infrastructure; the flightsheet host is a URL shortener in all but name.
+Neither is going to get flagged by a curious newcomer. - Accumulate reputation first, weaponise second.
+Once the video exists, more videos join it on the same channel, and a few comments say “this worked, thanks!”, the link becomes self-reinforcing — every new viewer sees social proof before they see a reason to be suspicious.

 A working YouTube tutorial and a friendly Discord post are not trust signals.
 The attacker’s video almost certainly demonstrates a rig that mines correctly — because it does.
 The harm is inside h-stats.sh, running as root, on the rig the viewer just lovingly configured.
 If you are a new miner: only trust miner downloads from the official project repository for that miner, and verify the SHA256 every single time.
 If you run a coin Discord: consider a pinned “do not trust tarballs posted here unless they come from the official project” notice at the top of the mining channel.

-If you are part of the C64Chain or Qubit (QTC) community and set up a rig from the Argenminers tutorial, or linked a friend to it — please share this advisory with that community, and treat any rig built from that guide as compromised.
+If you are part of the C64Chain, Qubit (QTC), Vertcoin (VTC), or LuckyPepe (LPEPE) community and set up a rig from any of the Argenminer tutorials, or linked a friend to one — please share this advisory with that community, and treat any rig built from one of those guides as compromised.

 What’s in the tarball